 If you’ve determined that you’re losing more hair than normal what could be causing it?
 We already mentioned a few factors that contribute to hair loss, including over-styling, heating, over-processing, and stress.

 Another major factor that contributes to hair loss is hormones.
-Dehydrao-testosterone (DHT) is at the root of excess hair loss, mainly something called androgenic alopecia.
-It is the root cause of hair loss for both and women.
-It is also the most common.
+Dehydrao-testosterone (DHT) is at the root of excess hair loss, specifically something called androgenic alopecia.
+This is the most common root cause of hair loss for both and women.
 While ladies do not have much testosterone, they do have testosterone in their bodies.
 DHT is an androgen, the male sex hormone, that is vital for proper sexual development in males during puberty and responsible for sex drive and hair growth in both males and females.
-When these androgens go into overproduction either from an endocrine condition or a cyst or tumor that’s secreting androgen, the anagen phase of the hair’s growing cycle is shortened.
+When these androgens go into overproduction, either from an endocrine condition or a cyst or tumor that’s secreting androgen, the anagen phase of the hair’s growing cycle is shortened.

 When this happens, all of the effective hair progresses to the telogen phase, which at the same time is lengthened.
 There is a longer and shorter time in each phase, so if one part is shortened, then the other one is lengthened.
 If the growing phase is shortened, the falling out phase is longer.
 There is a longer amount of time between the initial mass shedding and then the new anagen phase, at which point the androgenic alopecia results.